mozzius/graysky/apps/nextjs/src/posts/2023-10-21-graysky-launch.md

 ## Shoutouts!

 There are a few people I'd like to thank for helping me get Graysky to where it is today: [@alice.bsky.sh](https://bsky.app/profile/alice.bsky.sh) for her work on adding dark mode, and getting Android builds working, [@holden.bsky.social](https://bsky.app/profile/holden.bsky.social) for their invaluable accessibility improvements.
-Thanks also to [@matthewstanciu.com](https://bsky.app/profile/matthewstanciu.com).
+Thanks also to [@matthewstanciu.com](https://bsky.app/profile/matthewstanciu.com) and [intrnl](https://github.com/intrnl)!

 See you on the Skyline!